gbb/numpy-fast-any-all/README.md

 Examples
 ---

-See BENCHMARK.md
+Please see BENCHMARK.md for example use.
+To run benchmarks: python test_fast_any_all.py

 Todo
 ---

-I think it's possible to make this implement more of the functionality of np.any by using reshape to alter which axis is used.
+It's possible to make this implement more of the functionality of np.any by using reshape to alter which axis is used.
-Not sure.
-It's super fast and syntactically nice for my own use case, which is what I care about.
+But for now, it's super fast and syntactically nice for my own use case, which is what I care about.